 10. Silicon Road Ventures

-Silicon Road Ventures is a venture capital firm that invests exclusively in commerce technology.
-They provide capital to founders who are building the future of how people buy and sell goods.
+Silicon Road Ventures is a venture capital fund that invests exclusively in commerce technology.
+They support companies building the future of how people buy and sell goods.

-The firm’s defining quality is its singular focus on the commerce ecosystem, from e-commerce and retail tech to supply chain management.
-By concentrating on seed and early-stage companies, they partner with founders at the beginning of their journey.
+The firm’s defining feature is its singular focus on the commerce tech ecosystem, from e-commerce and retail tech to supply chain management.
+Their commitment to seed and early-stage rounds shows they partner with founders at the beginning of their growth.

 - Investment stages: Seed, Early Stage Venture

-- Industries of focus: E-Commerce, FinTech, Retail Technology, Software, Supply Chain Management
+- Industry focus: E-Commerce, Retail Technology, Supply Chain Management, FinTech

 - Founded: 2019